-Tadika Aman Ceria's holistic child development program incorporates a variety of approaches to help educate your children to achieve their full potential and learn skills essential for lifelong success.
+Tadika Aman Ceria's holistic development incorporates a variety of approaches to help educate your children to achieve their full potential and learn skills essential for lifelong success.

 The holistic approach addresses the physical, social-emotional, intellectual, spiritual aspects of the child's life and to develop academic capacities as these are required to live in the modern world.

 Children grow through stages of development, this involves learning self-respect and self-esteem.
 Build relationships with families and friends.
 Appreciate the beauty around them and learn about resilience - overcoming difficulties, facing challenges...

 The Four Areas of Holistic Development

 Social skills and emotional development are very important part of kindergarten readiness.
 Warm and attentive care shapes your children in ways that will aﬀect them for the rest of their lives.